johnjackoleary/cfi-commonplace-book/projects/helicopter/Initial Research.md

 		- AutoGyro is the only gyroplane company in the US to hold a total of THREE Type Certificates and this makes us the only factory-built gyroplanes available in the entire US.
 		- https://autogyrousa.com/locations/california-petaluma/ looks good for intro flight too
 		- What is fuel burn?
 Maybe 4 gph, or a bit more
+	- Can use auto fuel on rotox engine apparently
 	- More on recent enhancements https://magniusa.com/assets/New_Generation.pdf
 	- https://pra.org/upcoming-events/ Upcoming flyin
 	- https://www.faa.gov/regulations_policies/handbooks_manuals/aviation/media/faa-h-8083-21.pdf